What Is the Mac Terminal? - Qiling

 Step 4.
 Done

-Mac's Terminal is one of the only ways to access the underlying UNIX Shell.
-In other words, if you want to access the key aspects of your device and make changes that wouldn't be possible otherwise, then you need Terminal CLI.
+Mac's Terminal is the only way to access the underlying UNIX Shell, providing access to the key aspects of your device and allowing for changes that wouldn't be possible otherwise, making it a crucial tool for users who want to customize their device.

 Why is that?
 Because Mac's Terminal allows you to: